zooniverse/edu-api-front-end/docs/wildcam/README.md

 3. You should now have a Subjects CSV with the Zooniverse value fields properly mapped to value fields that are compatible with the map database.

+WARNING: be aware that the raw Subject CSV exports has one entry PER Subject ID PER associated Workflow PER associated Subject Set.
+This matters because every new Classroom Assignment created will have a Subject with a new associated Workflow/Subject Set; if we don't filter the raw Subject CSV exports for only the ORIGINAL WildCam Darien workflow, we'll have a lot of duplicates.

 NOTE: `wildcam-subject-processor.js` should be located in the same folder as this README.
 It's a simple CSV field re-mapping tool, and while it only works on WildCam Darien Lab at the moment (hence the `darien` argument in the example